-‘Love & Hip Hop’ Star Erica Mena Shares Message After Ex-BF Shot and Killed
+‘Love & Hip Hop’ Star Erica Mena Shares Message After Ex-BF Shot And Killed

 “We all deal with so much.
 You dealt with a lot.
 I’m so sorry this happened, you didn’t deserve this.
 Rest in forever peace.
 Watch over your blood sisters, brothers, nieces, nephews and your mommy.
 I know they are so broken now,” Mena said, according to Hollywood Life.

 Mena and Dixon’s relationship lasted about 10 months.
 The couple was on and off again during that time, and then decided to break up near the end of 2018.
-Mena is currently visiting Jamaica with Safaree Samuels, Mena’s finace and rapper Nicki Minaj’s ex.
+Mena is currently visiting Jamaica with Safaree Samuels, Mena’s fiance and rapper Nicki Minaj’s ex-boyfriend.
 Mena got in touch with friends and family after getting news of Dixon’s passing.
 When Mena first learned about Dixon’s death, she was totally shocked and overwhelmed.
 In fact, Mena did not want to believe the reports because Dixon’s death felt totally surreal to her.

 'Love & Hip Hop' Star Erica Mena's Ex-BF Shot and Killed in Atlanta Cliff Dixon, ex-boyfriend of 'Love & Hip Hop' star Erica Mena, is dead after getting shot in Atlanta … while out celebrating his birthday.
 Law en… https://t.co/86F8UKFfd5 #cosmetics #entertainment #lifestyle pic.twitter.com/GVGUP5ffpB